 Parents can request to have a mileage payment in order to drive the CYP to and from school.
-The SEN Transport Team will assess whether this is a cost-effective option for the local authority and may award payments if no existing contracts are operating that could accommodate the CYPs.
+The Transport Eligibility Team will assess whether this is a cost-effective option for the local authority and may award payments if no existing contracts are operating that could accommodate the CYPs.

-The mileage payment is normally calculated at 45p per mile for one journey to school and one return journey home and paid in arrears, subject to attendance and receipts.
+The mileage payment is normally calculated at 45p per mile for two return journeys (being the beginning and end of school day).
+This will be paid in arrears, subject to attendance and receipts.
 (This rate is set at the highest amount payable before it is classed as a taxable benefit by HMRC - the rate will be adjusted to align with the figure set by HMRC in the event this changes in the future.)
 It is unlikely that a mileage payment will be granted where this exceeds the cost of a Personal Transport Budget and consequently payments are capped at £2000 per annum.